 Weight is always a significant factor in how a shoe functions for the long run, especially when it comes to a running shoe.
-Heavier shoes have a tendency to offer a bit more cushion, but less natural range of motion, while lighter shoes tend to provide a more natural range of motion, but a bit less capacity for protection.
-The Brooks Ghost 9 weighs in at 10.6 ounces.
+Heavier shoes have a tendency to offer a bit more cushioning, but a less minmal and natural feeling stride, while shoes with lighter weights often give a more natural range of motion, but have a bit less capacity for protection.
+The Brooks Ghost 9 weighs 10.6 ounces.
 This weight is very average in accordance to conventional running shoes of the same type.
 The weight is definitely not a negative, but it's not a substantial positive either.
 Everyday footwear taken into consideration, it's a very lightweight

 shoe and won't present any limitations to your longer runs.

-Breathability refers to the circulation of air, in and out of a shoe and is a very important factor to consider.
+Breathability is essentially the flow of air, in and out of a shoe and is a very important factor to consider.
 A shoe lacking in this aspect can leave feet enclosed in sweat and overheating, leading to numerous inconveniences and easily avoidable complications .
-The Brooks Ghost 9 doesn't have any problems when it comes to it's ability to regulate airflow, predominantly due to the engineered mesh design of the upper, which is woven in a way that allows adequate air to flow in and out freely, with larger holes in the forefoot area than you would see in most other shoes with the same type of mesh.
+The Brooks Ghost 9 doesn't have any problems when it comes to it's ability to regulate airflow, predominantly due to the engineered mesh, that is woven in a way that allows adequate air to flow in and out freely, with larger holes in the forefoot area than you would see in most other shoes with the same type of mesh.
 How was my experience in particular?
 Well, from indoor treadmill runs in a heated gym, to outdoor miles, I have yet to notice anything to complain about in this aspect.
 The breathability is definitely up to par with the best.

-Every runner should definitely know the importance of comfort when considering a new shoe.
-It is essential to remember that a shoe will be worn for many miles, so any discomfort will not bode well in the long term.
+Everyone should definitely understand how important comfort is when thinking about buying any new shoes.
+It is essential to consider that a shoe will be worn for large numbers of miles, so if there is discomfort it surely will not bode well in the long term.
 The Ghost 9 is a very comfortable shoe as mentioned before and holds a much higher emphasis on the soft comfort factor than the previous Ghost model in my opinion.
 Despite the comfort, the shoes didn’t feel overly cushioned which is something to appreciate.
 What do I mean by that?
 Well, have you every stepped into a shoe that was quite comfortable only to find it to be much too restrictive in the long run

 ?
 You won't get that overly restricted feeling here.
 The primary components of its provided comfort were the upper's composition of engineered mesh, plush cushioning within the shoe and its special BioMoGo foam midsole keeping the shock of ground strikes to a minimum.
 With a plush comfort collar you will avoid rashes or irritation in the back of the foot area where the Achilles tendon meets the heel.
 Combined, you get a very comfortable shoe, period.